 What is it?

-A home-prepared diet of fresh, cooked meat and/or meaty bones, organ meat, dairy, eggs, grains, vegetables, and fruits.
+A home-prepared diet of fresh, cooked meats, eggs, beans & legumes, grains, vegetables, and fruits.
 As with raw food diets, many variations exist.
-Some include raw meat but cook most other ingredients; others cook everything.
-Some include bones; others worry about the risks of intestinal obstruction.
+Some include raw meat but cook most other ingredients; some cook only the meats; others cook everything.

 Better health through the use of quality, unprocessed ingredients.
 It’s the equivalent of good old-fashioned home cooking for humans.